 - Use of abusive or offensive language or behaviour, including physical violence, in a professional capacity or in the performance of any official duties.

 - Bullying, harassment, physical or sexual abuse of any colleague or member of the public

 - Actual or intended, malicious disruption of UKAHPP business and functions

 - Being under the influence of alcohol or drugs whilst performing official duties

-- Theft, misappropriation or unlawful destruction of UKAHPP property
+- Theft, misappropriation or unlawful destruction of UKAHPP assets/property

 - Deliberate or negligent misuse of UKAHPP equipment or materials

-- Gross failure to abide or knowingly not abide with the UKAHPP constitution, and governance requirements including statutory and other professional requirements governing UKAHPP
+- Failure to abide or knowingly not abide with the UKAHPP constitution, and governance requirements including statutory and other professional requirements governing UKAHPP

 - Misrepresenting or falsifying personal information about experience, qualifications, capabilities or performance relevant to the member’s registration, accreditation or appointment